 - And, has the correct amount of antifreeze.

-The latter stops the coolant freezing in cold temperatures; and also acts as a rust inhibitor.
-As a result, preventing small particles from breaking off inside the engine; and wearing the pump’s parts.
+So, the latter stops the coolant freezing in cold temperatures and also acts as, a rust inhibitor.
+As a result, preventing small particles, from breaking off inside the engine and wearing the pump’s parts.